egberts/egberts.github.io-src/content/articles/fail2ban-regex-troubleshooting.md

 GYRATING TOWARD FULL MATCH
 ==========================
-With a working matching pattern (albiet a failed but overly-broad pattern), we can then work toward a full-blown concise (yet flexible) pattern.
+With a working matching pattern (albeit a failed but overly-broad pattern), we can then work toward a full-blown concise (yet flexible) pattern.

 Let's start by adding more static pattern.
 I am pretty sure